camathieu/plik/README.md

 client_body_buffer_size 1M;
 ```

-* Why authentication does not work with HTTP connections when EnhancedWebSecurity is set ?
+* Authentication does not work with HTTP connections when EnhancedWebSecurity is set ?

 Plik session cookies have the "secure" flag set when EnhancedWebSecurity is set so they can only be transmitted over secure HTTPS connections.
+Upload visibility private might also not work for Google and OVH providers when a different download domain is configured as you won't be able to authenticate using BasicAuth.

 * Build failure "/usr/bin/env: ‘node’: No such file or directory"